 Low-frequency Oscillation basically means an up and down movement of your sound at regular speed.

-So the tremolo pedal will eventually increase or decrease the volume of your signal, adjusting the space and depth to music chords.
+So the tremolo pedal will eventually increase or decrease the volume of your signal.

 The Depth seems to be the most important section that you need to fully understand.
 It is in charge of the range of your volume.
 If you decide to pick a narrow range of depth, the sound will be a combination of constantly turning the volume up and down, back and forth subtly, and it won’t be that obvious for the audience to realize the effect that you are using.
 For a higher depth control, the effect will sound more obvious as the pedal turns the volume up and down from muting to the full level of volume.
 To wrap up, the depth knob refers to how much you want to apply the LFO waveform to your original sound.

 The Rate affects the speed of the volume fluctuations and adjusting the oscillating waveform, whether you want it to be fast but still keeping the shape of waveforms unchanged.

 There’s a circuit that will help to magnify and adjust your volume, with the certain changing frequencies depending on how you want it to be.
 The circuit also generates a wave carrying signal that adapts towards and adjusts the amplitude of your guitar’s raw (input) signal.
 As mentioned above, the signal first experiences a lower volume, then being brought back again to a higher point.
 That process creates a type of oscillation then a wave is formed.

 Also, there are different types of circuits being used today in the tremolo pedal.
 The two most common types are VCA (Voltage Controlled Amplifier) and LFO.
 VCA will alter the amplitude of your signal, with the distance between the highest and lowest level of the sound during a wave.

 6. Where should you place your tremolo pedal in the signal chain?